Battle of Juba (2016): Battle

 The next day was mostly calm, but Kiir ordered his troops to finally hunt down and kill Machar on 10 July.
-Fighting was concentrated in Jebel and Gudele, where rebel bases were located, as well as in a UN base.
+The fighting was concentrated in Jebel and Gudele, where rebel bases were located, as well as in a UN base.
 Loud explosions and gunfire were also heard near the airport.
 The government troops used tanks to break through the defenses of Machar's personal compound, forcing him to flee on foot.
-The South Sudan Air Force's fighter jets and attack helicopters indiscriminately attacked rebel forces, uncaring of civilian casualties.
+South Sudan Air Force fighter jets and attack helicopters indiscriminately attacked rebel forces, unconcerned about civilian casualties.
 In Jebel, rebel camps were bombed by government helicopters.
-Two Chinese peacekeepers were killed and 8 others were wounded, when their armoured personnel carrier was hit by a bomb inside the U.N. base.
+Two Chinese peacekeepers were killed and eight others were wounded, when their armoured personnel carrier was hit by a bomb inside the UN base.
 The government soldiers also attacked civilians based on ethnicity, resulting in thousands fleeing for their lives.
 The fighting initially ended when a thunderstorm began.
 At least 272 people, including 33 civilians, were killed during the fighting on 8 July.

 The battle resumed on 11 July, and Gudele and Jebel remained hotspots of violence.
-Explosions hit Tomping, where the airport, embassies, and a U.N. base are located.
+Explosions hit Tomping, where the airport, embassies, and a U.N. base were located.
 Mortars were heard in the downtown area.
-Eight people in a UN refugee camp were killed and 67 were injured from gunfire.
+Eight people in a UN refugee camp were killed and 67 injured by gunfire.
 A ceasefire was announced; however, reports of gunfire continued.
 By the morning of 12 July, it appeared that the ceasefire was holding.
-Regardless, government troops including Mathiang Anyoor militiamen continued to loot the city.
+Regardless, government troops including Mathiang Anyoor militiamen, continued to loot the city.